-Most Lift Consultants will claim their qualifications come from the fact they have been in the lift industry for a number of years, does this qualify the receptionist the accountant or the laborer to be a Lift consultant?
+Most Lift Consultants will claim their qualifications come from the fact they have been in the lift industry for a number of years, does this qualify the receptionist the accountant, the laborer or the trades assistant to be a Lift consultant?

-Sometimes there is no other option but we've heard stories of consultants charging 20% commissions on $1m full lift removal and replacement jobs, when the lift could have been modernized for less than the consultants fee.
+Sometimes there is no other option but for replacement of lifts, we've heard stories of consultants charging 20% commissions on $1m full lift removal and replacement jobs, when the lift could have been modernized for less than the consultants fee.
 The modernized lift would have had less down time, no engineering or building structural issues and no patching or rework of lobbies.

 We see consultants engaged by strata who will not act in their clients best interest to engage a builder: they want to be the middle man.

-We performed a difficult lift job in the Sydney CBD for a very professional builder who spent 12 months due diligence with council, applicable standards/rules, the owners and multiple lift companies about what was possible.
+We performed a difficult lift job in the Sydney CBD for a very professional builder who spent 12 months due diligence with council, applicable standards/rules, the owners, the tennants and multiple lift companies about what was possible.
 We were given the job to install the fully customized lift and after successfully completed, the tenant very publicly went broke and did not want to pay the rent on their office.
-A third party building management contractor hired a lift consultant with no qualifications or valid basis suggested that we should remove and replace the entire lift and that the lift consultant should be tasked with overseeing the process and the commission.
+A third party building management contractor hired an unqualified lift consultant and with no valid basis suggested that we should remove and replace the entire lift and that he as the lift consultant should be tasked with overseeing the process and the commission.
 Another lift company took on the maintenance (The warranty period was not required) The problem was that the lift installed was the only option.
 It would have to be replaced with...... the same lift.
 Why would anyone put their name to a suggestion like this?
 Greed?
 Desperation?
 A gamble?
 A few years later the lift is still there, and the maintenance company has abandoned the job with a note left on the floor, "If you have problems call them"